 1. Vaping the same flavour for too long

 This is probably the least scientific of the reasons here (on the basis I can’t find any research to back it up), but I’ve noticed that myself and other vapers frequently get vaper’s tongue after we have been vaping the same flavour for too long.

 2. Damaged taste buds

-Unfortunately, taste buds can get damaged.
+Unfortunately, taste buds can get damaged and could lead to a numb tongue.
 Causes include smoking, infections, alcohol, extremely sour foods, spicy foods and some medications.
 Fortunately, taste buds heal themselves, although they do get weaker as you get older (which is one reason your tastes change so much in the transition from childhood to adulthood.)

 As we’ve seen, it can take up to two weeks for taste buds to regrow, so it could be a little time before you fully regain your sense of taste.